 c.
 Attitude: personal attributes and behavioural/character traits that align with your club, organisation, or centre such as self-awareness, resilience, professionalism and a strong work ethic and the ability to remain calm in a crisis.
 More specifically being customer/member focused, having common sense/being pragmatic, being positive (a “can do” approach), a problem solver with an ability to analyse problems from first principles, being inclusive may all be valuable traits.

 d.
 Training: Qualifications confirm that skills and knowledge were demonstrated on a specified date, whereas ongoing support and/or membership of a relevant association will maintain and enhance that base standard.
-Training may include core ‘instructor’ training at a specific level, further training such as to how to work with harder to reach groups and additional training such as might prove useful for the role of technical adviser
+Training may include core ‘instructor’ training at a specific level, further training such as to how to work with harder to reach groups and additional training such as might prove useful for the role of technical adviser.

 i. directly relevant, context specific, experience of the activity, such as stand up paddleboarding,

-ii. indirect experience in parallel activities such as different environments and craft etc.
+ii. indirect experience in parallel activities such as different environments and craft, etc.

-iii. transferable experience from comparable activities such as within climbing, hillwalking, mountain biking etc.
+iii. transferable experience from comparable activities such as within climbing, hill walking, mountain biking, etc.

 iv.
 The quantity of experience required to gain a qualification is well described and can be measured in years as well as in the number of days.
 Any employer will then need to consider how much context specific experience an instructor should gather year on year after they’ve qualified.
 The breadth and depth of a technical adviser’s experience may both need to be significantly greater.
-An deployer must decide on the value of breadth as well as the depth of experience of a specific activity.
+A deployer must decide on the value of breadth as well as the depth of experience of a specific activity.

 10. Advice and Expertise

 In some situations, those with responsibility for activity delivery may lack the technical expertise and experience to make decisions about staff competence, safety management systems and supervision.
-In such cases, those responsible may choose to rely upon a what is variously known as a technical advisor, a competent person, a technical expert, subject matter expert etc. In the matrices below are recommendations for skills, experience and qualifications that may be relevant when selecting appropriate technical advisors.
-There are the communities of practice that several associations offer, the interactions with the expert inspectors of the various accreditation schemes and the expertise within British Canoeing Awarding Body and the National Association Delivery Centers.
+In such cases, those responsible may choose to rely upon a what is variously known as a technical advisor, a competent person, a technical expert, subject matter expert, etc..
+In the matrices below are recommendations for skills, experience and qualifications that may be relevant when selecting appropriate technical advisors.
+There are the communities of practice that several associations offer, the interactions with the expert inspectors of the various accreditation schemes and the expertise within British Canoeing Awarding Body and the National Association Delivery Centres.

 11. Activity matrices